Does Tea Expire? How Long Tea Lasts For

 1. Can you drink expired tea?

-Properly stored, sealed tea can last a long time, though it can eventually become stale; expiration dates (related to the best-before date for tea) reflect the seller's responsibility, not necessarily when the tea becomes undrinkable.
+Properly stored, sealed tea can last a long time, although it can eventually become stale.
+Expiration dates (related to the best-before date for tea) reflect the seller's responsibility, not necessarily when the tea becomes undrinkable.

 3. Can expired tea make you sick?

-While expired tea is generally safe to drink, it may not taste as fresh as it once did.
+While expired tea is generally safe to drink, it may not have the same fresh taste as it once did.
 Therefore, avoiding drinking tea stored for an extended period or with a visible mold is best.

 4. What happens if you drink expired tea?

-Drinking expired tea is generally safe, though its flavor and aroma will likely diminish, impacting the taste.
+Drinking expired tea is generally safe, although its flavor and aroma will likely diminish, affecting the overall taste.

 5. Can you drink tea 2 years or more past its expiration date?

-Yes, you can generally drink tea 2 years or more past its expiration date, provided it has been appropriately stored in a cool, dry place.
-However, the flavor and aroma may be diminished due to oxidation over time.
-Before consuming, check for signs of spoilage, such as mold or an off-putting smell, as these can indicate the tea is no longer safe to drink.
+Yes, you can generally drink tea two years or more past its expiration date, provided it has been appropriately stored in a cool, dry place.
+However, the flavor and aroma may be diminished over time due to oxidation.
+Before consuming, check for signs of spoilage, such as mold or an unpleasant odor, as these can indicate that the tea is no longer safe to drink.

 6. Is it okay to drink old, brewed tea?